 2.1 Permit to travels are issued subject to these Conditions, all safety and other regulations applicable to travel on the Safari and the terms of the conditions set out in our notices and other publications, which may be issued from time to time.

-2.2 Where we issue or provide permit to travels that are valid for travel on a Safari we do so as agents for the operators, whose byelaws and conditions apply.
+2.2 Where we issue or provide permit to travels that are valid for travel on a Safari we do so as agents for the operators, whose bye laws and conditions apply.

-2.3 If the passenger's permit to travel entitles him / her to obtain any goods or services from another person, the permit to travel is also subject to the conditions set out in the notices and other publications issued by that person.
-Copies of our notices and other publications are available from the company offices of Train Chartering and copies of the notices and other publications issued by any other person that is to provide the passenger with goods or services are available from that person.
+2.3 If the traveller's permit to travel entitles him / her to obtain any goods or services from another person, the permit to travel is also subject to the conditions set out in the notices and other publications issued by that person.
+Copies of our notices and other publications are available from the company offices of Train Chartering and copies of the notices and other publications issued by any other person that is to provide the traveller with goods or services are available from that person.